IBM/forecast-demand-for-vending-machines/README.md

 * [IBM Watson Studio](https://www.ibm.com/cloud/watson-studio): Analyze data using RStudio, Jupyter, and Python in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

-* [IBM Cloud Object Storage](https://console.ng.bluemix.net/catalog/services/object-storage/?cm_sp=dw-bluemix-_-code-_-devcenter): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
-This code pattern uses Object Storage (Swift API).
+* [IBM Cloud Object Storage](https://console.bluemix.net/catalog/services/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
+This code pattern uses Cloud Object Storage.

 * [Jupyter Notebooks](http://jupyter.org/): An open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.